Paren76/Rubber-Ducky-Win11-Lock-A-PC-Payload/README.md

 <p>3.
 Restrict access to elevated command prompt</p>

 <h1>What do I need to perform this troll?</h1>
 You need the old password.
-If there is none you need to change the script a bit 'cause in that case one pop window is missing.
+Decide which script you want to use.
+(Do you know the current password?
+Is there even one?)
 <p>If you want to restart the PC afterwards just add:</p>

 <pre>